GiaaGio/GiaaGio/README.md

 <img align="right" width=300px alt="Unicorn" src="https://c.tenor.com/GN73MKBawZYAAAAi/busy-cute.gif" />

-👩‍💻 I’m an undergraduate Web Design and Development student, passionate about creating digital experiences that are not only functional but also engaging and user-friendly.
+👩‍💻 I’m an Web Design and Development student, passionate about creating digital experiences that are not only functional but also engaging and user-friendly.
 My main focus is on UX/UI design, where I love blending creativity, usability, and aesthetics to deliver meaningful interfaces.

 💡 Skilled in HTML, CSS, PHP, JAVA and JavaScript, I enjoy working on projects that combine design and development, especially those that challenge me to think from the user’s perspective.